A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Methods

 is the hyper-evidence.
 The hyper-likelihood is \cite{Loredo:2004nn,LIGOScientific:2020kqk,2019PASA...36...10T,Mandel:2018mve}

-Here, $\mathcal{L}(d_i|\boldsymbol{\theta})$ is the single event likelihood for event parameters $\boldsymbol{\theta}$ (We consider their mass and luminosity distance in this work) given the strain data $d_i$.
+Here, $\mathcal{L}(d_i|\boldsymbol{\theta}_i)$ is the single event likelihood for event parameters $\boldsymbol{\theta}_i$ (We consider their mass and luminosity distance in this work) given the strain data $d_i$.
 Their conditional prior $\pi(\boldsymbol{\theta}|\Lambda)$ is given by the population model:

-where ${\rm d}V_c/{\rm d}z$ represents the differential comoving volume. $N(\Lambda)$ is the excepted number of events occurring during the observation time $T_\text{obs}$.
+where ${\rm d}V_c/{\rm d}z$ represents the differential comoving volume. $N(\Lambda)$ is the expected number of events occurring during the observation time $T_\text{obs}$.
 However, not all such events are detectable.
 The factor $\xi(\Lambda)$ accounts for the selection biases introduced by the detector’s sensitivity:

 where $p_{\rm det}(\boldsymbol{\theta})$ denotes the detection probability, and depends primarily on the masses and redshift of the system \cite{LIGOScientific:2020kqk}.
-The estimation of $\xi(\Lambda)$ is performed using simulated injections samples, where a Monte Carlo integral over $N_{\rm inj}$ injections samples is used to approximate it as
+The estimation of $\xi(\Lambda)$ is performed using simulated injection samples, where a Monte Carlo integral over $N_{\rm inj}$ injection samples is used to approximate it as

-where $\pi_{\rm inj}(\boldsymbol{\theta}_j)$ is the prior probability of the $j$-th event (the probability density function from which the injections are drawn), $N_{\rm det}$ denoting the count of successfully detected injection samples.
+where $\pi_{\rm inj}(\boldsymbol{\theta}_j)$ is the prior probability of the $j$-th event (the probability density function from which the injections are drawn), $N_{\rm det}$ denoting the count of successfully detected injection samples. { The difference between the distribution of injected events and the true distribution can introduce errors in the Monte Carlo estimation when the injection set does not effectively cover the support of the population model.
+Therefore, when using an injection set that is not tailored to the target model, it may be necessary to adjust the injections.
+In our HBA analysis, we inject $2^{19}$ events under a flat prior on event parameters, then calculate $s_j$ and average it, yielding an effective number of injection samples, $N_{\rm eff}^{\rm inj}=(\sum_j s_j)^2/\sum_j s_j^2$~\cite{Farr:2019rap,Talbot:2023pex}, much larger than the number of detected events, so the bias from this effect is negligible in our study. }